Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - MACD and Signal lines with a zero reference line.
   - 4-tone histogram coloring (Strong Bullish/Weak Bullish/Weak Bearish/Strong Bearish).
   - Buy/Sell arrows on MACD crossovers.
   - Compact table (upper-right of the MACD pane) with Trend (Bullish/Bearish) and Momentum state (Strong Bullish/Weakening/Strong Bearish/Recovering).
+Visible only in fullscreen.
   - On-chart badges for BREAK events:
     - BREAK (green) when resistance is broken with high volume.
     - BREAK (red) when support is broken with high volume.